mergewayhq/mergeway-cli/docs/arch/schema-spec.md

 - `unique`: ensure a field’s value is unique across all objects of this type.
 Only applicable to non-repeated fields.
 - When `type` equals another defined type name, the field stores the referenced type’s identifier (similar to a foreign key).
 For repeated fields this models one-to-many links implicitly.
-- `computed`: mark fields derived during build/publish; the CLI can warn if supplied manually.

 ## File Association